By now, you probably know that there are three types of inground pools: fiberglass, vinyl liner, and concrete (also called gunite).

-Below is a detailed comparison of these three pool types including the pros and cons of each.
-If you want general pricing for each you can find that here.
-Below you'll also find the most comprehensive library of fiberglass vs vinyl vs concrete pool articles found anywhere.
+Below is a detailed comparison of these three pool types, including the pros and cons of each.
+If you want general pricing for each, you can find that here.
+Below, you'll also find the most comprehensive library of fiberglass pools vs. vinyl pools vs. concrete pool articles found anywhere.

 Okay, let's dive in.
 First, let's look at the following comparison chart that outlines specific pros and cons for each type of pool on a scale from one to five (green is good):

 Let's discuss this chart for a moment.
 As you can see, fiberglass swimming pools have some substantial advantages over vinyl and concrete, but there are some disadvantages as well.

 Fiberglass Pool Advantages

 Why are fiberglass pools so easy to maintain?
 It all has to do with surface porosity.
 The surface of a fiberglass pool, called the gelcoat, is virtually non-porous.
 In contrast, the surface of a concrete pool is extremely rough and porous.